Paul Horton: Lancashire

-In May 2008, Horton scored 108 against a Durham bowling attack including Steve Harmison, who had been dropped from the England side, before being run out.
+In May 2008, Horton scored 108 against a Durham bowling attack including Steve Harmison, who had been dropped from the England team, before being run out.
 His century was part of a Lancashire victory by 232 runs as James Anderson and Andrew Flintoff shared 16 wickets in the match.
 Horton scored his sixth first-class century, and his second against Yorkshire, in May 2008.
 He scored 152, equalling his best score, and shared a partnership of 258 with Mohammad Yousuf who went on to score 205* as the match was drawn, equalling Lancashire's record for any partnership against Yorkshire.
-In July 2008, Lancashire captain Stuart Law expressed the view that Horton was playing well enough to play for England but that his batting could still improve After a series of good performances in the Lancashire's first-class side, Horton stated that he wanted to play more one day cricket.
+In July 2008, Lancashire captain Stuart Law expressed the view that Horton was playing well enough to play for England but that his batting could still improve After a series of good performances in the Lancashire's first-class team, Horton stated that he wanted to play more one day cricket.
 On 25 August 2008, Horton scored his maiden list A half-century.
 Batting at number three, he top scored for Lancashire with 56 from 75 balls against Sussex.

 Over the 2008/09 winter season, Horton played club cricket in Australia; he captained Gosnells cricket team in Western Australia.
 In March, Horton was part of the Lancashire squad which toured the United Arab Emirates and took part in the Pro ARCH Trophy.
 He scored a century against Sussex, and finished as the third-highest run-scorer of the tournament.
 Horton began the 2009 English season by scoring a century in Lancashire's opening first-class match.
 Opening the batting against Durham University, he scored 105 runs from 182 balls before being stumped.
 On 26 April 2009, Horton scored his maiden list A century after missing the first one-day game of the season through injury; opening the batting with Tom Smith, he scored 100 off 108 balls as Lancashire won by 6 wickets.
 Despite registering several low scores in the opening matches of Lancashire's county championship campaign, Horton' one-day form was good and he scored his second listA century on 4 May.
 Becoming only the fourth Lancashire player to score centuries in successive one-day matches, Horton scored 111 not out from 144 balls as Lancashire beat Derbyshire by 8 wickets.